AustinLUH/DPOO/README.md

 A positive `z` means the current policy prefers the chosen response over the rejected response *more strongly* than the reference policy did — the policy has shifted probability mass toward `y_w` and away from `y_l`, relative to where the reference started.
-A negative `z` means the opposite: the policy has drifted toward the rejected response, or away from the preference the reference already had.
+A negative `z` means the opposite: the policy prefers the chosen response less strongly than the reference did (or has reversed the ranking).

 **Why does DPO compare the current policy against a reference policy?**